gabriel2m/jaya-exchange/README.md

 - \[​GET\] **/transactions/{user_id}** - User transactions paginated list

 Default base url: [http://localhost](http://localhost)

-For simplicity there's no endpoint to manipulate users, when creating a transaction the user is also created case not found.

-Thanks to database limitations the maximum digits limit used it's 13, any digits beyond are rounded using the [half to even rule](https://www.php.net/manual/en/function.round.php)

 The API full documentation it's available via [Swagger](https://swagger.io/) as shown below.